-Telford & Wrekin Safeguarding Board would like to thank the London Borough of Merton for allowing the reproduction of their Clutter Image Rating Tool.
+Telford and Wrekin Safeguarding Partnership would like to thank the London Borough of Merton for allowing the reproduction of their Clutter Image Rating Tool.

-APPENDIX 4 - TWSAB Multi-Agency Hoarding Conference Meeting Agenda Template
+APPENDIX 4 - TWSP Multi-Agency Hoarding Conference Meeting Agenda Template

-Telford & Wrekin Safeguarding Adults Board Multi-Agency Hoarding Conference Meeting
+Telford and Wrekin Safeguarding Partnership Multi-Agency Hoarding Conference Meeting

 Name:

 Held at:

-1. Welcome, Introductions and Apologies
+1 .
+Welcome, Introductions and Apologies

-2. The Purpose of the Meeting
+2 2.
+The Purpose of the Meeting

-3. Background Information including Risks/ Issues / Concerns/Views of the person
+3 Background Information including Risks / Issues / Concerns / Views of the person / support network in place and involved?

-4. General Discussion; What has been done already and by who?
+4 I. General Discussion; What has been done already and by who, are there any barriers to engagement?

-5. Timeline - Any Engagement issues?
+5 5.
+Timeline - Any engagement issues?
 What's helped?

-6. Action Plan
+6 6.
+Action Plan - what is the best plan of care to support the person now?

-7. AOB
+7 7.
+AOB - are any legal responses needed?

-8. Date Of Next Meeting, if required
+8 B. Date Of Next Meeting, if required